jingxiangmo/website/src/content/posts/favourite-books-2023.md

 **_Foundation_** series by Isaac Asimov.
 Amazing world-building and beautifully written.
 I blazed through the entire series (5 books) in about a month.
 Lots of interesting analogies and parallels to our world.

 ## Philosophy
 **_Siddhartha_** by Hermann Hesse.
-This book is a meditation joinery in itself, and I’m still reflecting on some of the lessons I’ve learned in the book.
+This book is a meditation journey in itself, and I’m still reflecting on some of the lessons I’ve learned in the book.

 ## Self Help
 **_Never Finished_** by David Goggins.
 Whenever I feel complacent, I come back to this book.
 Goggins’ stories are truly motivating and constantly pushing me to be better.